timescale/docs/timescale-forge/scaling-a-service.md

 95% or more of your existing disk space, disk size is automatically increased to the next size available, up to a configurable limit.

-Autoscaling can change the disk size once every six hours, and can only increase the size, not decrease it.
+Autoscaling can change the disk size once every six hours.
+When the increase is requested, the used space is optimized before the new limit is applied.
+As your disk size increases, this optimization process can take longer, and the six hours does not start running until the new size is applied, after the optimization is complete.

+Autoscaling can only increase disk size, not decrease it.
 You can have a disk up to 10&nbsp;TB in size.

 ### Procedure: Configuring autoscaling for disk size
 1. In the Timescale Forge console, from the `Services` list, click the name of